allisonmachado/blog.allison.bsb.br/posts/cloud-tasks-faq.md

 Once the `--max-retry-duration` time has passed and the task has been attempted `--max-attempts` times, **no further attempts will be made and the task will be deleted**.

+## Are Tasks persisted to storage?

+When you create a task in Google Cloud Tasks, it is added to a queue, which persists the task until it is successfully executed.
+Once tasks are added, the queue dispatches them and makes sure they are reliably processed by your workers.

+If Cloud Tasks receives a successful response from the task’s target, then the task will be deleted.
+Otherwise, the task’s schedule_time will be reset to the time that RunTask was called plus the retry delay specified in the queue’s RetryConfig2.

+## Can I replay Tasks already processed?

+Tasks are processed once and after that they're gone from the Queues.

+So it means that, to reprocess a task that has already been processed by a worker in GCP Cloud Tasks, you need to create a new task with the same payload and attributes as the original task.

 ## Are Tasks processed in order?

 No, the Cloud Tasks [documentation][8] states: *"With the exception of tasks scheduled to run in the future, task queues are completely agnostic about execution order.
 There are no guarantees or best effort attempts made to execute tasks in any particular order.
 Specifically: there are no guarantees that old tasks will execute unless a queue is completely emptied.
 A number of common cases exist where newer tasks are executed sooner than older tasks, and the patterns surrounding this can change without notice."*

-## Can I replay Tasks already processed?

-Tasks are processed once and after that they're gone from the Queues.

-So it means that, to reprocess a task that has already been processed by a worker in GCP Cloud Tasks, you need to create a new task with the same payload and attributes as the original task.

 ## Can I delete a Task that is pending to be processed?